Engine fire triggers new turbulence for Lockheed's F-35 jet

-RAF FAIRFORD England Borne of the last downturn in U.S. military spending in the 1990s, Lockheed Martin Corp's (LMT.N) F-35 Joint Strike Fighter was intended as a quick and affordable way for the United States and its allies to replace thousands of ageing F-16s and other warplanes while avoiding the pitfalls of earlier programs.
+RAF FAIRFORD, England, July 10 Borne of the last downturn in U.S. military spending in the 1990s, Lockheed Martin Corp's F-35 Joint Strike Fighter was intended as a quick and affordable way for the United States and its allies to replace thousands of aging F-16s and other warplanes while avoiding the pitfalls of earlier programs.

-Nearly two decades and a $166 billion (97.03 billion pounds) jump in projected costs later, the world's largest arms programme was poised for a high-profile international debut at two British air shows when the Pratt & Whitney engine on one of the jets broke apart and caught fire during a takeoff from a Florida air base.

-The incident has grounded the existing fleet of 97 F-35 jets and triggered a fresh wave of criticism about the costly new warplane, although U.S. and British officials are underscoring their continued commitment to the programme, which now has a revised price tag of $398.6 billion.

 The latest engine issue came weeks after an in-flight oil leak that sparked a brief grounding in June, but U.S. officials remain hopeful the jet will at least fly at the bigger of the two UK events - the Farnborough Airshow that starts on July 14.